beckn/protocol-specifications/README.md

 Most communication in a beckn enabled network involves two entities - the BAP and the BPP.
 But sometimes, an intermediate entity like a Beckn Gateway (BG) is involved.
 In those cases, the recommended flow of communication is as follows.

-If the address of the BPP is _not_ specified in the `context` field of the request body, only then should the BAP should call the BG.
+If the address of the BPP is _not_ specified in the `context` field of the request body, only then should the BAP should call the `search` request to the BG.
 The BG may then broadcast this request to multiple BPPs that match the `context` of the request.

 Sometimes the BG may query a Registry via the `lookup` API to get the BPP addresses that _match_ the `context` and then broadcast the message to those BPPs.